core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 Diversity can conceptually be enforced by applying a cryptographic hash function to the complete input of the encryption operation over the plain CoAP request (i.e., the AAD and the plaintext of the COSE object), and then using the result as source of uniqueness.
 Any non-malleable cryptographically secure hash of sufficient length to make collisions sufficiently unlikely is suitable for this purpose.

-A tempting possibility is to use a fixed key, and use the hash as a deterministic AEAD nonce for each Deterministic Request throught the Partial IV component (see Section 5.2 of {{RFC8613}}).
+A tempting possibility is to use a fixed key, and use the hash as a deterministic AEAD nonce for each Deterministic Request throught the Partial IV component (see {{Section 5.2 of RFC8613}}).
 However, the 40 bit available for the Partial IV are by far insufficient to ensure that the deterministic nonce is not reused across different Deterministic Requests.
 Even if the full deterministic AEAD nonce could be set, the sizes used by common algorithms would still be too small.

 As a consequence, the proposed method takes the opposite approach, by considering a fixed deterministic AEAD nonce, while generating a different deterministic encryption key for each Deterministic Request.
 That is, the hash computed over the plain CoAP request is taken as input to the key generation.
 As an advantage, this approach does not require to transport the computed hash in the OSCORE option.